Help us ensure that everyone in Alaska has the opportunity to live a longer, healthier life.

 The Mission: Lifeline Alaska project is a collaborative effort to enhance heart attack care for all Alaskans.
-Supported by the Foss Family Foundation, Mat-Su Health Foundation and Calais Company, Inc. we are working with stakeholders from across the state to ensure that the right care is available at the right time.
+Supported by the Foss Family Foundation, Mat-Su Health Foundation, the Rasmuson Foundation and Calais Company, Inc. we are working with stakeholders from across the state to ensure that the right care is available at the right time.
 It’s critical to call 9-1-1 or your village clinic immediately if you suspect a heart attack emergency.

 Science-based COVID-19 resources